List of VeggieTales characters: Larry the Cucumber

-Larry the Cucumber (introduced 1991) is a silly cucumber, Bob's best friend, and co-host of VeggieTales.
-Larry has a singular tooth and a quirky, child-like personality to match in contrast to the more mature Bob.
-In regards to the basic relationship of Bob and Larry, Phil Vischer has stated that "Bob wants to help kids, Larry wants to help Bob."
-But because Larry is rather scatterbrained, he and Bob sometimes disagree about how to best teach a lesson or tell a story.
-Sometimes, Larry faces similar struggles to the kids who send in fan mail and ends up learning an episode's lesson along with the viewer.
-In the story segments though, Larry plays many character roles and has several recurring ones, such as Minnesota Cuke (a parody of Indiana Jones), the first mate of The Pirates Who Don't Do Anything, and the comical plunger-headed superhero LarryBoy.
+Larry the Cucumber (introduced 1993) is a cucumber, Bob's best friend, and co-host of VeggieTales.
+Larry has a singular tooth and a quirky and child-like personality, in contrast to the more mature Bob.
+Regarding the basic relationship of Bob and Larry, Phil Vischer has stated that "Bob wants to help kids, Larry wants to help Bob."
+But because Larry is rather scatterbrained, he and Bob sometimes disagree about how to teach a lesson or tell a story.
+Sometimes, Larry faces similar struggles to the kids who send in fan mail, and ends up learning an episode's lesson along with the viewer.
+In the story segments, Larry plays many character roles and has several recurring ones, such as Minnesota Cuke (a parody of Indiana Jones), the first mate of the Pirates Who Don't Do Anything, and the comical plunger-headed superhero LarryBoy.
 Larry also has his own recurring musical segment called "Silly Songs with Larry", in which he performs humorous musical numbers.
 This became a very popular staple of VeggieTales and has been featured in nearly every episode of the original series, including several sing-along and compilation videos.
-Larry is also notable for being one of the few Veggie characters to speak about his family.
-He talks about his aunt Ruth in the Silly Songs "I Love My Lips" and "The Song of the Cebu".
-In "Duke and the Great Pie War," he introduces his three brothers, Bob, Mark, and Steve, who perform their own version of the "What We Have Learned" song.
-In the same episode (and more prominently in the opening of "The Wonderful Wizard of Ha's") Larry brings up his father, who is an astronaut.